BoltzExchange/boltz-client/docs/grpc.md

 #### CreateChannel

 **Deprecated.** Create a new swap from onchain to a new lightning channel.
-The daemon will only accept the invoice payment if the HTLCs is coming trough a new channel channel opened by Boltz.
+The daemon will only accept the invoice payment if the HTLC is coming through a new channel opened by Boltz.

 | Request | Response |
 | ------- | -------- |